lhmouse/asteria/doc/quick-guide.md

 Sometimes it makes sense for a function to return multiple values, such as `std.numeric.frexp()`.
-Although it is impossible to have multiple expressions in a _return-statement_, it is fairly possible to return an array or object of values.
+Although it is impossible to have multiple expressions in a _return statement_, it is fairly possible to return an array or object of values.
 We take `std.numeric.frexp()` as an example, which decomposes a real number into fractional and exponential parts, such as